Gian Gentile

-Gian P. Gentile (October 9, 1957) is a retired US Army colonel, who served for many years as a history professor at the United States Military Academy at West Point.
+Gian P. Gentile (born October 9, 1957) is a retired US Army colonel, who served for many years as a history professor at the United States Military Academy at West Point.
 Gentile has also been a visiting fellow at the Council on Foreign Relations and a senior historian at the RAND Corporation.
 He is a leading critic of U.S. military counter-insurgency doctrine.